 The point of no return for linear TV

-The disruption caused by the pandemic has clearly accelerated linear TV’s downward slide.
+Changes in media consumption have created a new world where users watch what they want, when they want to, shifting viewing habits from traditional linear TV to on-demand digital video.
 In just the past year, even the last bastions of linear-TV viewing — live events, news, sports, and cultural moments, such as the Oscars and Grammys — have seen big declines in viewership.
 The 2021 Oscars broadcast had half the audience it did in 2020.

 It’s not that consumers are losing interest.
 While the Grammys only attracted around 9 million viewers during the live broadcast per Nielsen, Dua Lipa’s performance of “Levitating” during the ceremony has been viewed online more than 56 million times and counting.
 People want to watch the clips and segments they’re most interested in, at a time that works best for them.